The Best Magnetic Shower Curtains (2026)

 • Only 78 reviews, so the long-term track record is still thin

-• PEVA can cloud over time and eventually needs replacing
+• PEVA can cloud over time and need replacing

 • Plain look means it works as a liner, not a standalone feature